• Webinars

-Try Free
+Try Playground

 Show / Hide Table of Contents

-NCache provides logging for the client application and at socket level.
+NCache provides logging for the client application and at the socket level.
 Logging is disabled by default, but it can be enabled by specifying log settings through API in the NCache application or NCache configuration file client.ncconf.

 These logs contain information on client operations and usage data of operations propagated through the socket server to communicate with the remote server.
 These logs are created in the default location where NCache logs are saved.